Please Please Me (song)

-"Please Please Me" is a song released by the English rock band the Beatles.
+"Please Please Me" is a song by the English rock band the Beatles.
 It was their second single in the United Kingdom, and their first in the United States.
 It is also the title track of their first LP, which was recorded to capitalise on the success of the single.
-It is a John Lennon composition (credited to Lennon–McCartney), although its ultimate form was significantly influenced by producer George Martin.
+It is a John Lennon composition (credited to McCartney–Lennon), although its ultimate form was significantly influenced by producer George Martin.

 The single was released in the UK on 11 January 1963 and reached No. 1 on the New Musical Express and Melody Maker charts.
-However, it only reached No. 2 on the Record Retailer chart, which subsequently evolved into the UK Singles Chart.
+However, it only reached No. 2 on the Record Retailer chart, which subsequently evolved into the UK singles chart.
 Because of this, it was not included on the Beatles' number ones compilation, 1.

 The single, as initially released with "Ask Me Why" on the B-side, failed to make much impact in the US in February 1963, but when re-released there on 3 January 1964 (this time with "From Me to You" on the B-side), it reached No. 3 on the Billboard Hot 100.
 The song was also re-released on 6 December 1982 by Parlophone in the UK.

-Composition

-The Beatles had accomplished a modest debut success with "Love Me Do", but outside of Liverpool and Hamburg they were still practically unknown.
-Part of the problem was that the group were committed to begin what was to be their final Hamburg season just as "Love Me Do" entered the British charts and so were unable to actively promote it on their home soil.
-Nonetheless, their producer, George Martin, felt it was a promising start and decided to go ahead with a second single.

-"Please Please Me" has a diverse history.
-George Martin has stated that the original version of this song was "rather dreary", was too slow and consequently had little prospect of being the big hit the band were looking for.
-Martin said, "I was still thinking that we should release their [earlier] recording of 'How Do You Do It?'", a previously taped Mitch Murray composition that Martin insisted the Beatles record which he had seriously considered as an alternative debut single instead of "Love Me Do".
-The group replied that they were only interested in recording their own material.
-McCartney said: "It was symptomatic of our group that we turned down 'How Do You Do It?'."
-Ringo Starr commented: "I remember us all being ready to stand up for the principle of, 'We have written these songs and we want to do them'".
-George Martin was ultimately sympathetic to their appeals, but said later: "[I] would still have issued "How Do You Do It?" had they not persuaded me to listen to another version of "Please Please Me".
-Martin's confidence in "How Do You Do It?" proved justified when it subsequently became a number one hit for Gerry & the Pacemakers.